JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 ### Magic Resource Name

 Determining what fuels the Magic System is crucial.
 Is it the will of the caster, their connection with nature, or their connection to a divine entity?
 An example of a magic resource name is "Mana".
-See [Magic Resource](./MagicResource.md) for more information about the actual mechanics.
+See the Magic Resource rules for more information about the actual mechanics.

 ### Magic Governing Core Skill